 Confession time.
 I grew up, nay, I cut my teeth on canned chili.
 Well, not literally.
 That would be painful.
 My parents would buy epic amounts of canned soups and chili when I was a kid, with the thinking that my sister and I could make our own lunches on weekends during the summer.
 And make our own lunches we did.
-So very much Campbell’s Tomato, Top Ramen (chicken flavor only), and Nally’s classic chili was consumed in those years.
-To this day, I still love soup for a quick meal, but canned stuff holds little attraction for me anymore.
+So very much Campbell’s Tomato, Top Ramen (chicken flavor only), and Nally’s classic chili were consumed in those years.
+To this day, I still love soup for a quick meal, but the canned stuff holds little attraction for me anymore.
 Strange ingredients, a tinny taste, and industrial food recalls leave me leery.
 Thankfully, my childhood staple is simple enough to make.

 You can easily make this chili vegetarian/vegan by eliminating the meat and doubling or tripling the beans.
 Also, this recipe calls for two pounds of ground meat, which seems like a ton.
 At least to me.
 I love the homemade sausage our local butcher makes, but the sizes are never exactly what I want for a recipe.
 I usually end up buying two pounds worth, cooking it all, and then freezing half for other dishes.
 Why not cook once and use twice?
 If you don’t want to roll that way, just use one pound of meat.
+If you’re using dried beans, cooking them in the Instant Pot will cut the soaking and cooking time dramatically.

 Hidden Veggies Chili